ponylang/pony-tutorial/capabilities/arrow-types.md

 ## Using `this->` as a viewpoint

-A function with a `box` receiver can be called with a `ref` receiver or a `val` receiver as well, since those are both subtypes of `box`.
+A function with a `box` receiver can be called with a `ref` receiver or a `val` receiver as well since those are both subtypes of `box`.
 Sometimes, we want to be able to talk about a type to take this into account.
 For example:

 ```pony
 class Wombat